|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Substance Use Prevention Research Training Program

-The Center for Drug Use and HIV Research (CDUHR) provides fellows with a 1-year post-doctoral fellowship focused on community-based research in substance use prevention.
+The Center for Drug Use and HIV Research (CDUHR) at New York University provides fellows with a 1-year post-doctoral fellowship focused on community-based research in substance use prevention.
 (Courses of study less than 1 year may be considered, determined by fellow’s needs and faculty arrangement).
 Each fellow is assessed for research interests and strengths by a program faculty member.
 A fellow’s training is then linked to both a specific mentor and funded study and includes seminars and training courses through CDUHR.
 Field experiences will be available (i.e., street-based outreach prevention interventions, needle-exchange services) as well as rotations through SUNY-DMC’s HIV Clinic to observe successful integration of substance use and HIV care.
 CDUHR faculty will continue to mentor fellows after their return to their home country.